ida-mdc/workshop-visualization/content/visualization-workshop.md

 project we are working on at MDC where we utilize Neuroglancer to display large scale mice brains online.
 {{< /notes >}}

-- **Web-based viewer**: View volumetric data interactively in the browser.
 - **Collaboration-friendly**: Share URLs with collaborators to provide access to the 3D visualization.

 {{< tutorial-link link="tutorial-volume-rendering-neuroglancer" >}}